Rypo/min-3-flow/README.md

-# Min-3-Flow
+# Min3Flow
 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Rypo/min-3-flow/blob/main/min3flow.ipynb)

-Min-3-Flow is a 3-stage text-to-image generation pipeline.
-Its structure is modeled after [dalle-flow](https://github.com/jina-ai/dalle-flow/) but forgos the the client-server architecture in favor of modularity and configurabilty.
+Min3Flow is a 3-stage text-to-image generation framework.
+Its structure is modeled after [dalle-flow](https://github.com/jina-ai/dalle-flow/) but forgoes the client-server architecture in favor of modularity and configurabilty.
 The underlying packages have all been stripped down and optimized for inference, taking design inspiration from [min-dalle](https://github.com/kuprel/min-dalle).

-## Min-3-Flow vs DALL·E Flow
+## Min3Flow vs DALL·E Flow
 At a high level, both packages do the same thing in a similar way.
 1. Generate an image from a text prompt using DALL·E-Mega weights
 2. Diffusion refinement with GLID-3-XL
 3. Upsample the 256x256 output images to 1024x1024 with SwinIR

 A few thousand feet lower and you'll note that:
-1. Min-3-Flow uses [min-dalle](https://github.com/kuprel/min-dalle) instead of [dalle-mini](https://github.com/borisdayma/dalle-mini) for text-to-image generation.
+1. Min3Flow uses [min-dalle](https://github.com/kuprel/min-dalle) instead of [dalle-mini](https://github.com/borisdayma/dalle-mini) for text-to-image generation.
 This means the pipeline is **entirely PyTorch based**, i.e. no flax dependency.
 2. The diffusion library, [GLID-3-XL](https://github.com/Jack000/glid-3-xl) has been **heavily** refactored and extented.
 It now functions as standalone module, not just a command line script and supports additional [ldm-finetune](https://github.com/LAION-AI/ldm-finetune) weights.
 3. Similar to the Glid3XL treatment, [SwinIR](https://github.com/JingyunLiang/SwinIR) is no-longer commandline bound.
 (Kudos to [SwinIR_wrapper](https://github.com/Lin-Sinorodin/SwinIR_wrapper/) for the inspiration)